ManpowerGroup Employment Outlook Survey For APAC

 Key Findings

-• Businesses in India continue to lead the region in hiring sentiment: India (40%), China (29%), and Singapore (25%), continue to report the strongest Outlooks in the region.
-The most cautious Outlooks were reported by employers in Hong Kong (6%).
+- Businesses in India continue to lead the region in hiring sentiment: Employers in India (+43%), China (+32%) and Singapore (+27%) report the strongest outlooks in the region, while Hong Kong continue to show the most cautious outlook (+11%).

 Downloads

-ManpowerGroup interviewed 10,095 employers from 7 APAC countries and territories on their hiring intentions for Q1 2025.
+ManpowerGroup interviewed 10,078 employers from 7 APAC countries and territories on their hiring intentions for Q2 2025.
 Download our press release, infographic, and report to learn more about the survey results and take a deeper dive into APAC trends and key findings.

 Find The Talent and Solutions You Need